cccbr/belfryprojects/content/docs/040-managing-project/index.md

 Plan meetings with stakeholders, contractors and suppliers.
 While some meetings may now be virtual, face to face meetings are still very effective and often enable better personal interaction, especially in the early stages of a project.
 Meetings help to keep everyone up to date with progress and also offer the opportunity to ask questions.
 If on site, then progress will be much more apparent.

-Watch what interdependencies there may between various activities;changes in the timing of one activity will affect others that follow.For example, specific equipment and materials will be required at precise times, with some requiring large areas for storage and security until used.
+Watch what interdependencies there may between various activities: changes in the timing of one activity will affect others that follow.
+For example, specific equipment and materials will be required at precise times, with some requiring large areas for storage and security until used.

-Careful consideration of phasing may enable money to be saved; for example, can the period during whichitems are hiredbe minimised, to reduce hire costs?
+Careful consideration of phasing may enable money to be saved: for example, can the period during which items are hired be minimised, to reduce hire costs?

 For every activity in the plan, consider carefully who else needs to be involved and what else will be needed.
 Talking through each activity with members of the project team may expose key points that are easily overlooked yet may be critical and time consuming.
-When and how will reports be required for the PCC, funders and other stakeholders–verbal, written, electronic / on paper?
+When and how will reports be required for the PCC, funders and other stakeholders – verbal, written, electronic / on paper?
 Reports at specific times may be essential for funders so should not be missed!
-Adding them to the plan, with time allocated for preparation, may take a few minutes, but can save problems and potentiallyloss of income.
+Adding them to the plan, with time allocated for preparation, may take a few minutes but can save problems and potentially loss of income.

-Some grant awarding bodies require reports, data and other actionsboth during and after the project is complete, some even a few years after the project has been finished.
+Some grant awarding bodies require reports, data and other actions both during and after the project is complete, some even a few years after the project has been finished.
 Plan how this will be achieved, even as team members change and show how that data and information will be collected as the project proceeds.

 How will progress, changes to the plan or changes of approach be notified to others and recorded?
-This is all part of good communication–whether by phone, email or electronic tools.
+This is all part of good communication – whether by phone, email or electronic tools.
 It is easy to overlook people who may wish or need to be informed, so setting up specific mailing lists is a wise and efficient way of working.

 At the end of the project, leave time to complete all the formalities and tidy up.
 There may be additional correspondence to be completed so these must be added to records as they are archived for future reference.

-Lack of planning can lead to what are described as “Unforseen consequences” but they may be the result of poor planning!
+Lack of planning can lead to what are described as “unforseen consequences” but they may be the result of poor planning!
 Ultimately, project management ensures that everything happens, when and how it should!

 ## Project Management Tools
 It is advisable for the project leader to set up systematic ways of managing the project.
 Comprehensive software packages are available, some very expensive, others freely available, but these are not necessary.
 It is more important for all those involved to be able to access information and use it.
 The normal cautions apply if free software is used.